Updated: Jan 3

 As part of the 250 year anniversary of Sir Walter Scott, would you like to visit Sir Walter Scott's former home - Abbotsford?
 Join in the celebrations with a virtual tour of Abbotsford, taking place on 20th January 2022 to discover the extraordinary space he created and some of the collections housed within.

 Dive into The Historic Environment Scotland archives on 25th March 2022 an exhibition filled with sketches, photographs and drawings of buildings associated with Sir Walter Scott.

 2022 is also Scotland's themed year - Year of Stories.
 You can find out more in the Latest News For Bookworms.

 I hope you enjoyed reading and are inspired to read or join in an event celebrating Sir Walter Scott.
-As always, I love to read your emails, messages and comments.
-Sorry, if I am unable to answer you individually, I hope that by grouping together topics/questions in blogs that these are helpful and informative.
+As always, I love to read your emails, messages, and comments.
+Sorry, if I am unable to answer you individually, I hope that grouping together topics/questions in blogs is helpful and informative.

 Until next time....